On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Physical Model

 \section{Physical Model}

-We consider a diffusion-based nano-network consisting of two nano-transceivers and a nano-relay with the ability of both transmitting and receiving information in different time slots (see Fig. \ref{NCmodel}).
+We consider a diffusion-based nano-network consisting of two nano-transceivers and a nano-relay with the ability of both transmitting and receiving information in different time slots.
 A two-way communication between two nano-transceivers is established by a nano-relay.
-The distance of the relay from the transceiver $\msT_i$ is denoted as $d_i$.
+For simplicity of the notations, we assume that the relay is in the same distance $d$ from the two transceivers.
 The transceiver $\msT_i$ for $i=1,2$ has a sequence of information bits $(B_{i,1}, B_{i,2}, \cdots)$ that wants to transmit to the other transceiver.

-We assume that the time is slotted with duration $t_s$, and during any communcation protocol, molecules are released by either the transceiver $\msT_i$ or relay $\msR$ at the beginning of the time slots.
+We assume that the time is slotted with duration $t_s$, and during any communication protocol, molecules are released by either the transceiver $\msT_i$ or relay $\msR$ at the beginning of the time slots.
 For instance, a protocol might utilize the on-off keying (OOK) modulation for transmission in which each transmitter releases a burst of molecules to send the information bit $1$ at the beginning of each time slot, or stays silent to send the information bit $0$.
-We assume that $\msT_1$ releases molecules of type $\msM_1$, $\msT_2$ releases molecules of type $\msM_2$, and the relay releases molecule type $\msM_3$ (to avoid self-interference).
-While molecules are released at the beginning of time slots of duration $t_s$, molecule density is measured by receptors on the surface of $\msT_1$, $\msT_2$ or $\msR$ at time instances $t_0, t_0+t_s, t_0+2t_s, \dots$ for some $t_0 \leq t_s$.
+We assume that $\msT_1$ releases molecules of type $\msM_1$, $\msT_2$ releases molecules of type $\msM_2$, and the relay releases molecule type $\msM_3$ (to avoid self-interference \cite{schober1}).
+The diffusion coefficients of molecules of type $\msM_i$ are noted by $D_i$.
+Again for simplicity, we assume $D_i=D$ for $i=1,2,3$.
+While molecules are released at the beginning of time slots of duration $t_s$, molecule density is measured by the receptors of $\msT_1$, $\msT_2$ or $\msR$ at time instances $t_0, t_0+t_s, t_0+2t_s, \dots$ for some $t_0 \leq t_s$.

 \textbf{Channel model:} For the diffusion of molecules, we use the deterministic model based on Fick's second law of diffusion.
-According to this model, the impulse response of the channel for molecules of type $\msM_i$ with diffusion coefficient $D_i$, which is denoted by $h_{\msM_i}(r,t)$, for 3-D diffusion can be obtained as \cite{Pierobon1}
+According to this model, when there is no reaction among molecules of different types, the concentration of molecules of type $\msM_i$ at point $\vec{r}$ and time $t$, $c_i(\vec{r},t)$, is the solution of the following differential equation

-This means that when a nano-transmitter releases $\zeta$ molecules at time $t=0$, the concentration of molecules at distance $r$ from the transmitter will be $c(r,t)=\zeta h_{\msM_i}(r,t)$.

-\textbf{Reception model:} Molecules released by $\msT_1$ and $\msT_2$ need to be measured by the relay $\msR$, and molecules released by the relay $\msR$ need to be measured by $\msT_1$ and $\msT_2$.
-The reception process is assumed to be the ligand-receptor binding process.
-More specifically, to measure the density of molecules of type $\msM_i$, we consider receptors of type $\Omega_i$ that react with molecules of type $\msM_i$ via the following reversible reaction: